Inter Toronto FC: Stadium

-York Lions Stadium is a stadium at York University Heights used by York for home matches.
+York Lions Stadium is a stadium at York University Heights used by Inter Toronto FC for home matches.

-York plays its home matches at York Lions Stadium in York University's Keele Campus in York University Heights, a neighbourhood of North York, Toronto.
+Inter Toronto FC plays its home matches at York Lions Stadium in York University's Keele Campus in York University Heights, a neighbourhood of North York, Toronto.
 Initially, the club had planned to use Alumni Field, on the same campus, while York Lions Stadium was being renovated for use at the end of the season.
 Before the start of the 2021 season, the stadium was renovated with a larger, artificial turf pitch and the removal of the athletic track which surrounded the playing surface.

 In 2018, the club announced plans to build a modular, wooden, 15,000-seat stadium within the next three years.
 As of August 2021, financing and location of the new stadium was yet to be determined.

-In March 2022, Woodbine Racetrack announced plans to add an 8,000 seat soccer-specific stadium and adjoining training facilities in the northeast corner of their property in Rexdale, Etobicoke; this would be the presumed new home of York United and possibly house a future professional women's soccer club.
+In March 2022, Woodbine Racetrack announced plans to add an 8,000 seat soccer-specific stadium and adjoining training facilities in the northeast corner of their property in Rexdale, Etobicoke; this would be the presumed new home of then-named York United and possibly house a future professional women's soccer club.

+In November 2025, after rebranding to Inter Toronto FC, it was announced that the club ownership is also looking at moving to Lamport Stadium after investments and renovations.